Is There Engine Fuel on Your Almonds?

 I called Costco and they verified that their almonds are sprayed with PPO.
 A Midwest natural foods supplier, Country Life Natural Foods, said that

-typically their almonds are steam pasteurized, but it is best to inquire whenever ordering from them (I have since heard from a reader that Country Life's conventional almonds are treated with PPO :-(.)
+typically their almonds are steam pasteurized, but it is best to inquire whenever ordering from them (I have heard from a reader that Country Life's conventional almonds are treated with PPO, but that could change at any time so call and ask!
+And use code WHOLENEWMOM to get a discount on their almonds or anything else that they sell.
+They're good people--I had a Country Life co-op out of my home for 20 years!)

 By the way, I am not a total raw foodie, but keeping your nuts raw gives them added nutritional value.